bismarkboateng/cookio/README.md

 ## Installation

-To get started with the Recipe App, follow these steps:
+To get started with Cookio, follow these steps:

 ### Prerequisites